DOT Reporting Requirements for Freight Brokers

 Take the hassle out of screening carriers.

-As a broker, you want to get your loads booked quickly and keep the cash flowing.
+As a freight broker, you want to book your loads quickly and keep the cash flowing.
 At the same time, you need to make sure you’re using qualified carriers that take safety seriously to protect your shippers, your business, and your reputation.

 Department of Transportation (DOT) reporting can help you keep track of carrier safety records.
-We’ll detail when you need to report safety violations, the key things you need to look for, and the easiest way to look at insurance and safety records to safeguard your business and mitigate your risk.
+Learn what safety violations to look for, when to report them, and how to look at insurance and safety records to safeguard your business and mitigate your risk.

 What is DOT reporting?